 - verify your identity;

-It is not mandatory that you provide us with your personal information.
-If you do not provide us with the personal information described above, some or all of the following may happen:
+If you choose not provide us with the personal information described above, some or all of the following may happen:

 - we may not be able to provide our services to you or enter into a contract with you, either to the same standard or at all;